 - Avoid use of 3G, use 2g/wifi.

 - Remove Bloatware apps.
 How to check?? install better battery stat or any other app from market and check.

 - Settings > Wireless and network > Wi-Fi settings > (press Menu button) > Advanced > Wi-Fi sleep policy > “Never” or “When screen turns off“

 - Always use auto brightness

-- Dont use task killer apps, Because when you kills app, it takes more battery to start service again.
+- Don’t use task killer apps, Because when you kill the app, it takes more battery to start service again.
 Let Android system manage them by itself

-- Use the kernel which supports Under Volt (UV) .
-First UV by -25mV on each step, if the values are stable then UV it by -50mV.
-Find correct UV values by this way.
-I am not posting UV values because every device can have different values, and can be leads to unstable device.
+- Use the kernel which supports Under Volt (UV).
+The first UV by -25mV on each step, if the values are stable then UV it by -50mV.
+Find correct UV values in this way.
+I am not posting UV values because every device can have different values, and can be led to an unstable device.